Samuel Plimsoll: Legacy

 In 1873, the Samuel Plimsoll, an iron hulled full-rigged merchant sailing ship, used as a Colonial Clipper, was launched at the shipyard of Walter Hood & Co. in Aberdeen, Scotland for the Aberdeen White Star Line (G. Thompson & Co.).
 She was assigned the official British Reg.
 No. 65097 and the signal MKDH.
-In 1899, she caught fire in the Thames River and had to be scuttled, but she was refloated and repaired in 1900.
+In 1899, she caught fire in the River Thames and had to be scuttled, but she was refloated and repaired in 1900.
 In 1902, she was severely dismasted and damaged en voyage to Port Chalmers, New Zealand.
 Towed to Sydney and subsequently to Fremantle, she was reduced to hulk status the following year.

 In the 1920s, Plimsoll shoes were named for their similarity in appearance to the Plimsoll line on boats.

 In Whitehall Garden, a Victoria Embankment garden, there is a monument to Samuel Plimsoll in front of the railings.

 A monument bust of Plimsoll is located in his native Bristol, on the banks of Bristol Harbour in the Canons Marsh area.

 British writer Nicolette Jones published The Plimsoll Sensation, a highly acclaimed biography – getting the idea for it from living in 1995 in Plimsoll Road in Finsbury Park, north London, but knowing hardly anything about whom it was named after.
 In 2024, on the 200th anniversary of Samuel Plimsoll's birthday, the book was updated with a new introduction to honour his legacy in improvements to ship safety.

 Samuel Plimsoll appears in the third series of the BBC historical television drama The Onedin Line, portrayed by actor David Garfield.

 Samuel Plimsoll's life and achievement is celebrated in a song written and sung by Bristol sea shanty group The Severn Whalers around festivals in and around the South West.